Investment

 loanable-funds

-An increase in demand for loanable funds will cause a shortage of funds; this will cause interest rates to rise and therefore this will encourage an increase in saving.
+An increase in demand for the loanable fund will cause a shortage of funds this will cause interest rates to rise and therefore this will encourage an increase in saving.

 Related